Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 IRV elects leaders in London, Sidney, San Francisco and more.

-It elects students leaders at Duke, Harvard, MIT, Stanford...
+It elects student leaders at Duke, Harvard, MIT, Stanford…

 Questions on Instant Runoff Voting

-1. A card that moves vote is no bigger than any other vote: True, False,
+1. A card that moves is no bigger than any other vote: True, False,

 Does its voter have more votes or power than any other voter: ?

-2. Your second-choice vote cannot hurt your first choice: True, False,
+2. Your backup choice cannot hurt your first choice: True, False,

-4. How can your group use Instant Runoff Voting ?
+4. Who could use Instant Runoff Voting ?

-Answers: Roll your mouse above a question, but do not click it.
+Answers: Put your mouse pointer on a question, but do not click it.

 Single Transferable Vote Elects Several Reps